jcruz781/Prework/README.md

 - [ ] List anything else that you can get done to improve the app functionality!

-I can be able to figure out how to put a keyboard that goes well with the app.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: